Impact case studies and the role they play

 It is very important to discuss writing a case report with the senior clinician in charge of a patient’s care.
 Not only must you gain their permission, but they will also help to provide guidance and advice.
 In addition, it is also worth discussing the case with clinicians of other specialties (such as pathology, radiology, and microbiology) who have played a role in the patient’s care.。

 Review the target journal’s guidelines.
 It is important.
-Obtaining consent from the patient to include clinical details or images is extremely important and often times required by the journal.
-During the consent process you must explain why you wish to share their case with others, the risks and benefits of doing so, and you must answer any questions they may have.
+Obtaining consent from the patient to include clinical details or images is extremely important and oftentimes required by the journal.
+During the consent process, you must explain why you wish to share their case with others, the risks, and the benefits of doing so, and you must answer any questions they may have.

 When you have done your literature review, communicated with the senior doctor, and gained consent from the patient the development of the case can begin.
 The data collection phase may involve obtaining medical notes, laboratory results, imaging, and any other relevant material.